svelteuidev/svelteui/apps/docs/src/pages/core/input.md

 ## Variants

 Input has 3 variants, all of which are available on all SvelteUI inputs.
-Note that unstyled input variant may significantly impact usability, use it wisely.
+Note that `unstyled` input variant may significantly impact usability, so use it wisely.

 <Demo demo={InputDemos.variants} />